 Every November, Scotland Memorial Foundation plays host to its premiere fundraising event, Putting on the Ritz – A Gala of Giving.
-The 2023 Putting on the Ritz, which marks the 30th anniversary of this event to support Scotland Health Care System, will be held on Saturday, November 4 on the hospital campus in Laurinburg.
+The 2023 Putting on the Ritz, marked the 30th anniversary of this event to support Scotland Health Care System.
+Your support of last year’s 30th anniversary Ritz helped us raise more than $217,000.

 The individuals and businesses who support Putting on the Ritz make a significant impact with their generous financial contributions.
 Scotland Memorial Foundation uses the proceeds from the Ritz to fund numerous community-based health and wellness programs and services each year, including: